brite3001/phd_consensus/README.md

 # What values can I change to test RACER?
 Remember, when making any code changes, make sure to re-run `docker build -t consensus .` before running `docker compose up`, or else changes won't be applied to the container.

 Unfortunatley RACERs source code is not well documented.
-Here are some values you can easily adjust:
+However, here are some values you can easily adjust:

 ## src/main.py
 - On line 76 you can change the padding size of messages